Milk-Cool/MostEfficientHardBingo/README.md

 Trying to prove that my suggested method is the most efficient for creating a hard bingo

 # Updates
+## May 25th, ~14:23 MSK
+So... it didn't find anything.
+I'll try fixing it.
+Also, I thought it would take longer.

 ## May 25th, ~14:22 MSK
 I wrote the program.
 You can check it out in the `main.py` file.
 It takes a while to execute.
 I wonder if I can optimise it.
 Also, it didn't actually take that long for me to write it - I took a break :)